dhruvantt/AboutMe-Talapaneni-Dhruvan/README.md

 Used to host and version control project files and maintain repository history.

 ### Gemini AI
-Used as an AI thinking partner to help structure HTML templates, design CSS layouts, and understand deployment workflows.
+Used as an AI thinking partner to help structure HTML templates, and understand deployment workflows.

 ---